 The length of the legs is approximately equal to the height of three and a half or four heads.
 The height of the thigh is equal to the length of the lower leg, including the height of the foot, and correspond to two sizes of the height of the head.

-All of the above proportions of the human body are very averaged.
+All of the above proportions of the person’s body are very averaged.
 As an example, the team of Drawingforall.net took an average person about 30 years old with a height of 172-175 cm.

-As we have said, in reality, we are all very different.
-This means that the human body proportions you are drawing may differ from what the team of Drawingforall.net presented above.
+As we have said, in reality, we are all extremely different.
+This means that the human body proportions you are portraying may differ from what the team of Drawingforall.net presented above.
 Nevertheless, all the laws listed in this article will be fair in applying to almost any person.